 More than 40 items of new and enhanced functionality in the latest release of WORKPLAN were unveiled to customers at the brand’s first-ever user seminar.

 Sales Manager Christophe Mas says: “Users of Vero Software’s ERP project management solution saw how it improves profitability, respects lead times, guarantees total traceability, reduces bottlenecks, controls documentation and issues performance reports.”

-The main highlights in WorkPLAN 2016 R1 are interfacing with other Vero solutions, in particular with VISI for designing and producing moulds and tooling equipment; and with the laser cutting aspect of Radan, Vero’s sheet metal CAD/CAM solution.
-“WorkPLAN has close ties with the CAD/CAM industry, and is a perfect turnkey solution for the design, tooling, laser cutting and custom manufacturing sectors,” he says.
+The main highlights in WORKPLAN 2016 R1 are interfacing with other Vero solutions, in particular with VISI for designing and producing molds and tooling equipment; and with the laser cutting aspect of RADAN, Vero’s sheet metal CAD/CAM solution.
+“WORKPLAN has close ties with the CAD/CAM industry, and is a perfect turnkey solution for the design, tooling, laser cutting and custom manufacturing sectors,” he says.

-• Single click data synchronisation using the “WorkPLAN” button in VISI’s Assembly Manager
+• Single click data synchronization using the “WORKPLAN” button in VISI’s Assembly Manager

 • Complete technical breakdowns with multiple levels (assemblies and sub-assemblies) can be imported

 • Standard elements can be regrouped from bills of materials

 • Simplified purchasing process.